samuelgarcia/school_spike_sorting_Aussois_2024/README.md

 # Scool spike sorting Aussois 2024

-Material for spike sorting school for WIRED 2024 meeting.
+Material for spike sorting session in *neurotech spring school* in Aussois2024.

-Spikeinterface session, 2024 April 3rd.

-Here in this repository:
+Here in this repository, you will find some notebooks for demo and handsons.

-  * some notebook:

-## Approximative timeline : 2 hours
+##

+**Morning session**

+10:30 - 11:30 What you always wanted to know about Spike sorting (but were afraid to ask)

+**Diner session**

+20:00 - 20:30 Overview on the wonderful world of SpikeInterface 20:30 -  21:15 Deep interactive demo
+21.15 - 22:00 Notebook and handson

 ## Installation